 Absence of Leydig cells

 Absence of Leydig cells (cells in the testes that normally produce testosterone) leads to the development of partially developed genitals or ambiguous genitals.
 Ambiguous genitals are not clearly male or female.
 These defects develop because not enough testosterone is produced to stimulate the fetus to develop normal male genitals.

-Secondary hypogonadism occurs when there is a problem in the pituitary gland or the hypothalamus that prevents the pituitary gland from secreting the hormones that stimulate the testes.
+Secondary hypogonadism occurs when there is a problem in the pituitary gland or the hypothalamus (the part of the brain that controls the pituitary gland) that prevents the pituitary gland from secreting the hormones that stimulate the testes.
 Some of the causes involve genetic disorders that cause many other abnormalities.